-CTA’s Sierra Service Center Council, the film is part of the “Our Youth: The Future” festival is a total of four films over several months that address current issues relevant to education, society and unionism.
-Each film is followed by a question and answer session with community panel members.
+Sponsored by CTA’s Sierra Service Center Council, the film is part of the “Our Youth: The Future” series that addresses current issues relevant to education, society and unionism.
+Each film features a question and answer session with community members.

-The film begins at 6 p.m. at the Maya Cinema, 1000 California Ave. in Bakersfield.
+The film begins at 5:30 p.m. at the Maya Cinema, 1000 California Ave. in Bakersfield.
 Admission is free on a first-come basis.
 If you would like to attend, please RSVP by emailing email@example.com.
-For more information call film Karen Schuett, film festival coordinator, at 661-301-4415.
+For more information call film Schuett at 661-301-4415.

 “As educators we want our students to have the opportunities and resources they need to succeed,” Schuett.
 “We hope these films will help the community understand the issues and how they impact, positively and negatively, the academic lives of our students.

 The CTA Sierra Service Center Council consists of 43 local CTA teachers’ unions in Kern County.